CanaanGM/fastapi-reference-todo/README.md

 	-  i had to `chown <user>:<user> README.md` to be able to edit it from arch WSL2 xD
 3. environment is ephemeral; meaning u'd need to install all the deps everytime u spin it up, thankfully docker caches things.

+---

+this is a reference repo (again), anything that should be ignored in git is ***not***, cause i wanna be able to quickly reference it.